 Watering

-If your Bing cherry tree receives at least an inch of rain every 7-10 day during the growing season, you do not need to water it.
-But if it’s dry and hot, you should water once a week for 30 seconds using a slow tricking garden hose.
+If your Bing cherry tree receives at least an inch of rain every 7–10 days during the growing season, you do not need to water it.
+But if the weather is dry and hot, you should water it once a week for 30 seconds using a slow-trickling garden hose.

 After that, you should water when the soil becomes dry.
-Press your index finger 2 inches into the surrounding soil.
+Test the soil by pressing your index finger 2 inches into the surrounding soil.
 If it does not feel moist, it’s time to water.

 Fertilizing